kyleryxn/drop-the-bassifier/README.md

 The Million Song Dataset.
 In Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR 2011), 2011.*

-- For going to all the trouble of provide a free, public dataset perfectly suited for our project's needs.
+- For going to the trouble of providing a free, public dataset perfectly suited for our project's needs.

 ### 3. [Spotify](https://open.spotify.com/)
 - Without Spotify's wealth of music metadata, this project wouldn't have been able to explore genre classification with